32-Bit Pseudorandom Number Generator: A High-Performance, Low-Resource, Portable Approach With Provable Statistical Quality

 #include <stdint.h> #include <stdio.h> struct eightomic_s { uint32_t a; uint32_t b; uint32_t c; }; uint32_t eightomic_randomize(struct eightomic_s *s) { s->a = ((s->a << 14) | (s->a >> 18)) ^ s->b; s->c += 1111111111; s->b = ((s->b << 21) | (s->b >> 11)) + s->c; return s->a + 1111111111; } int main(void) { struct eightomic_s s = { .a = 0, .b = 0, .c = 0 }; uint32_t result = eightomic_randomize(&s); while (1) { fwrite(&result, sizeof(result), 1, stdout); result = eightomic_randomize(&s); } return 0; }

-It passes PractRand tests up to 16 TB using the same bits from the aforementioned DieHard tests.
+It passes PractRand tests with up to 16 TB of data.

 The 32 TB test only fails 1 of about 100 statistical tests, suggesting the 0 seed values caused an anomalic positive that could easily occur in a source of true randomness.